nextgis/docs_ngweb/source/layers.rst

 WFS service
 -----------

-WFS layer setup is performed the same way as for WMS service but you add layers instead of styles.
+WFS service works similarly to WMS layer, but you add layers instead of styles.

 .. note::
      Currently supported filters are Intersects, ResourceId (ObjectId, FeatureId).